Changissnz/caricature_of_the_modern_American_savage/README.md

 Modern American savages are not confined to being monolingual in English.
 Other languages that are popularly used are Spanish, Russian, Arabic and Mandarin.

+Modern American savages have ambitions that are multi-variate in and of themselves, and also variable in comparison with each other.
+This is another trait of theirs that allow them to "blend in with their surroundings".
+But here is where a misconception may occur.
+Modern American savages are not all "tigers".
+They are also not all "wolves".
+Grievous mistakes in predicting their behaviors may occur when they are misconceived by labels such as these.
+Some modern American savages strive for wealth accumulation, one of the evident paths of social mobility.
+So the means by which this sub-category of modern American savage is different.
+More refined in decorum and soft-spoken, all part of the outfit to shake hands and partner up with financial prestige.